noseka1/noseka1.github.io/source/_posts/2015-09-28-network-configuration-with-os-net-config.markdown

 <!-- more -->

 Os-net-config is developed as a part of the OpenStack [TripleO](https://wiki.openstack.org/wiki/TripleO "TripleO") project.
 Its modus operandi is simple: based on the YAML/JSON configuration file, the os-net-config configures the network interfaces of the machine.
 Currently, the tool supports configuration of Debian based distributions using `/etc/network/interfaces` and configuration of distributions using scripts in `/etc/sysconfig/network` directory, e.g. Red Hat.
-Os-net-config allows to:
+Os-net-config allows the user to:

 1. Assign IP addresses to interfaces
 2. Define static routes